← Beyond the Pitch Eliminated

 Sweden missed 2018 (quarterfinals, a pleasant surprise) and then missed 2022 entirely — Zlatan's international career ended with a goalless European playoff loss to Poland that felt like the end of something.
 For four years the country pretended not to care.
 They cared.

 Graham Potter — yes, the English Chelsea-Brighton-West Ham Graham Potter — took over as Swedish national team manager in March 2026, in time for the decisive two-leg playoff route that Sweden had backed into via Nations League promotion.
-He inherited a team with Viktor Gyökeres in historic form, Alexander Isak at Liverpool, and Dejan Kulusevski finally freed from Tottenham's tactical fog.
-He built a 3-4-3, told them to press high, and watched Gyökeres score the 88th-minute winner against Poland in Stockholm that sent them through.
+He inherited a team with Viktor Gyökeres in historic form, Alexander Isak at Liverpool, and Anthony Elanga providing the width and pace from Newcastle.
+Kulusevski — the creative heartbeat who'd been the system's centerpiece — missed the entire season with a devastating knee injury, so Potter rebuilt: a 3-4-3, told them to press high, and watched Gyökeres score the 88th-minute winner against Poland in Stockholm that sent them through.

 Sweden is the dark horse of Group F. Netherlands are favorites.
 Japan is good enough to beat anybody.
 Tunisia is scrappier than their reputation.
-But Sweden has two of the five best center-forwards in world football right now, a creative 10 who can unlock any defense, and a manager who has finally been given a team that fits his system instead of the other way round.
+But Sweden has two of the five best center-forwards in world football right now, Elanga terrorizing fullbacks from the wing, and a manager who has finally been given a team that fits his system instead of the other way round.
 This is the first post-Zlatan Swedish team that doesn't feel haunted.
 They might beat Netherlands.
 They might go out in the group.
 Either way, you'll want to be watching when Gyökeres gets a step on a defender.

 3 Players to Know